artkonekt/appshell/docs/admin-panel.md

 });
 ```

-and the compile the assets with mix: `yarn run dev`
+and the compile the assets with mix: `npm run dev`

 ### AppShell As Separate Admin UI